 - Retcon: His title was "doctor" originally, but the remake of The Gardener of Gratitude changes it to "professor."

 Jacob AlexisonAn archeologist who once worked alongside Sutter Chiaki as his assistant.
 More recently, Matt had a rather nasty encounter with him, which left the younger Chiaki bitterly damaged both mentally and physically.
+Jacob also appears in The Gardener of Gratitude, where is Sutter's apprentice in flashbacks.

 He is, like Bunny, a guest character from Bay Alexison's Nothing, Everything.